rendzina/WebMapping/css_examples/readme.txt

 Cascading Style Sheets - often underused, often misunderstood!
 An extremely powerful means to control the visual interface of your web pages.
 It's always easier to show some examples of how things work - so here goes!
 Also there are Blackboard links to lots of web sites that will help you understand the world of CSS.
 One in particular is http://www.csszengarden.com/.

-So, in this zip file there are two html files, each showing a different aspect of CSS.
+In this fileset there are two html files, each showing a different aspect of CSS.
 Lets start with:

 Web1.htm
 --------